allinurl/goaccess/README.md

     # goaccess access.log -o /usr/share/nginx/html/your_site/report.html --real-time-html

-By default, GoAccess will use the host name of the generated document.
+By default, GoAccess will use the host name of the generated report.
-Optionally, if you can specify the URL to which the client's browser will connect to.
+Optionally, you can specify the URL to which the client's browser will connect to.
 See http://goaccess.io/faq for a more detailed example.

     # goaccess access.log -o report.html --real-time-html --ws-url=goaccess.io